1. Our 2025 Camp Successfully came to an end

 To challenge the stigma, pity, and victimization of persons with disabilities, we will empower them with skills that would help them to survive in crisis situations through sports, leadership, survival and problem solving skills.

-Let's talk numbers
+Let's talk numbers (stats from 2021)

 According to UN